FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 ## Follow our Progress

-We aren't stopping here, we'll continnue to push Dashboard 2.0 forward with future development, and you can track that progress on our GitHub Projects:
+We aren't stopping here, we'll continue to push Dashboard 2.0 forward with future development, and you can track that progress on our GitHub Projects:

 - [Dashboard 2.0 Activity Tracker](https://github.com/orgs/FlowFuse/projects/15/views/1)
 - [Dashboard 2.0 Planning Board](https://github.com/orgs/FlowFuse/projects/15/views/4)